hashicorp/terraform-website/content/source/docs/enterprise/api/stability-promise.html.md

 * Adding new attributes, links, or relationships to existing API requests and responses.
 * Adding new optional query paramters to existing API requests.

-Any endpoints that are not stable (i.e., endpoints that are in beta), incorrect, or suspectible to security vulnerabilities are subject to change without notice.
+Any endpoints that are not stable (i.e., endpoints that are in beta) or suspectible to security vulnerabilities are subject to change without notice.

 ## Deprecation policy